 ARTIST INSTRUCTOR: CONNIE PUETZ

-Learn the craft of shoe making in this challenging new four-day course, held in the Boots and Shoes department at the Stratford Festival.
+Learn the craft of shoe making in this challenging four-day course, held in the Boots and Shoes department at the Stratford Festival.

 Create a pair of basic leather oxfords for your own feet, based on personal measurements you provide in advance of the course.
 Patterns will be drafted for you, in accordance with these measurements.